-Auckland ram raids: Seven violent robberies overnight
+Auckland ram raids: violent robberies overnight

 Photos show the devastation left behind at the store - with smashed glass and broken bottles of wine and alcohol left strewn on the ground inside and outside the store.

-The owner arrived devastated at the scene in front of him; telling the Herald this was the eighth ram-raid at his store.
+The owner arrived devastated at the scene in front of him; telling the Herald this was the eighth ram raid at his store.

 "Eight times this has happened to me.
 Eight times - eight times," he said repeatedly.